henrikmotzkus/AutomationDemo/README.md

 ### 7.6 (Folder prefix 6) Azure DevTestLabs

-A DevTestLab in Azure is a curated environment where you as a central uni can offer your customers cloud environments in a self service fashion.
+A DevTestLab in Azure is a curated environment where you as a central unit can offer your customers cloud environments in a self service fashion.
 Fully controlled and with budget limits activated.
-DevTestLabs is a environment that is supposed to server as a lab anvironment, dev environment, training environment.
+DevTestLabs can serv as a lab environment, dev environment, training environment.
 User are very limited and con only consume prepared resources.

 [Docs](https://docs.microsoft.com/en-us/azure/devtest-labs/devtest-lab-overview)

     Instructions:
     1. You need to clone this repo to your own repo
-    1. Change the source repo setting in the ARM
+    2. Change the source repo setting in the ARM
-    1. Run the powershell command
+    3. Run the powershell command
-    1. Go to the portal and try out
+    4. Go to the portal and try out

 ### 7.7 (Folder prefix 7) Managed applications